GabyGold67/ButtonToSwitch_STM32/README.md

 Those listed mechanisms are **independent**, so one or more might be simultaneously used depending on implementation needs and convenience.

 The **Functions execution** mechanism is also available, so that other functions might be asigned to be executed every time a significant attribute flag's value changes, one for setting, one for resetting:
-		- For the **HntdTmLtchMPBttn** class: Warning and Pilot attribute flags
+		- For the **HntdTmLtchMPBttn** class: Warning and Pilot attribute flags.
 		- For the **DDlydDALtchMPBttn** class: Secondary On attribute flag.
 		- For the **TmVdblMPBttn** and the **SnglSrvcVDBLMPBttn**: isVoided attribute flag.
 		- For other classes associated outputs functions read the classes documentation.

-### The library implements the following switches behaviors: ###
+### The library implements the following switches behaviors:
 * **Debounced Momentary Push Button** (a.k.a.
 Momentary switch, a.k.a. **Pushbutton**)
 * **Debounced Delayed Momentary Push Button** (a.k.a. **Delayed Pushbutton**)
 * **Toggle Switch Momentary Push Button** (a.k.a.
 Alternate Pushbutton, a.k.a. **Latched Switch**)